bhartiy/learnsellacious/pages/01.basics/08.updating-sellacious/docs.md

 ![](update-manual.png)

 2. Go to Yoursite.com/administrator.
-3. Proceed to Extensions and click on Manage > Install.
+3. Proceed to Extensions -> Manage -> Install.
 4. Select tab 'upload from package' and click on browse for file.

 ![](update-manual-1.png)